cmu-soda/FMMAnalysisTool/README.md

-# FMMFSM_simulator
+# FMM Analysis Tool
-There are three folders in this FMMFSM simulator: FMMFSM_tester, FMMFSM_analyzer, and FMMFSM_analyzer_Tl.
+There are two folders in this FMMFSM simulator: FMMFSM_analyzer, and FMMFSM_analyzer_Tl.
 There are three code files respectively for each folder.
 - FMMFSM.py: Code for calculating the degree of membership of an FMMFSM.
 - discreteSystemModel.py: Code for simulating the state transitions of a system model.
 - outputChecker.py: Code for checking for mode confusions by comparing the FMMFSM and the system model.
 The usage and code is different for each directory as detailed below.

-## FMMFSM_tester
-FMMFSM_tester is the minimal tester you can use to analyze a single pair of FMMFSM and system model.
+Please refer to the FMMFSM paper to more information about how to specify a FMMFSM and system model.
+Examples can be found in FMMFSM_tester/use_cases

+## FMMFSM_analyzer & FMMFSM_analyzer_Tl
+FMMFSM_analyzer and FMMFSM_analyzer_Tl together make the FMMFSM analysis tool.
+FMMFSM_analyzer includes scripts that does not handle task labels, while FMMFSM_analyzer_Tl handle task labels.

+FMMFSM_analyzer handles the random generatioin of action schedule.
+Please refer to the FMMFSM paper to more information about how to specify a FMMFSM and system model.
+Examples can be found in FMMFSM_tester/use_cases.
+Input for FMMFSM_analyzer should include the below information:

 For FMMFSM, you need to specify:
 - "initial_state_memberships": m_0 vector
 - "input_fuzzified": alpha
 - "transition_probabilities": phi
-- "action_schedule"

 For system model, you need to specify:
 - "initial_state": m_0
 - "transitions"
-- "action_schedule"

-"action_schedule" should be the same for a pair of FMMFSM and system model.
-Please refer to the FMMFSM paper to more information about how to specify a FMMFSM and system model.
-Examples can be found in FMMFSM_tester/use_cases

-## FMMFSM_analyzer & FMMFSM_analyzer_Tl
-FMMFSM_analyzer and FMMFSM_analyzer_Tl together make the FMMFSM analysis tool.
-FMMFSM_analyzer includes scripts that does not handle task labels, while FMMFSM_analyzer_Tl handle task labels.

-Input for FMMFSM_analyzer is the same as for the FMMFSM_tester expect the user should not include "action_schedule".
-FMMFSM_analyzer handles the random generatioin of action schedule.

 Input for FMMFSM_analyzer_Tl is the same as for the FMMFSM_analyzer expect the user need to specify "task_labels" for both FMMFSM and system model.
 You could find an example in the FMMFSM_analyzer_Tl/config directory.